awsdocs/amazon-cloudwatch-user-guide/doc_source/CloudWatch-Agent-procstat-process-metrics.md

 |  `rlimit_memory_stack_hard` |  Linux |  The hard resource limit on the process stack\.
 Unit: Bytes  |
 |  `rlimit_memory_stack_soft` |  Linux |  The soft resource limit on the process stack\.
 Unit: Bytes  |
 |  `rlimit_memory_vms_hard` |  Linux |  The hard resource limit on the process for virtual memory\.
 Unit: Bytes  |

+## Viewing Process Metrics Imported by the CloudWatch Agent<a name="CloudWatch-view-procstat-metrics"></a>

+After importing process metrics into CloudWatch, you can view these metrics as time series graphs, and create alarms that can watch these metrics and notify you if they breach a threshold that you specify\.
+The following procedure shows how to view process metrics as a time series graph\.
+For more information about setting alarms, see [Using Amazon CloudWatch Alarms](AlarmThatSendsEmail.md)\.

+**To view process metrics in the CloudWatch console**

+1. Open the CloudWatch console at [https://console\.aws\.amazon\.com/cloudwatch/](https://console.aws.amazon.com/cloudwatch/)\.

+1. In the navigation pane, choose **Metrics**\.

+1. Choose the namespace for the metrics collected by the agent\.
+By default, this is **CWAgent**, but you may have specified a different namespace in the CloudWatch agent configuration file\.

+1. Choose a metric dimension \(for example, **Per\-Instance Metrics**\)\.

+1. The **All metrics** tab displays all metrics for that dimension in the namespace\.
+You can do the following:

+   1. To graph a metric, select the check box next to the metric\.
+To select all metrics, select the check box in the heading row of the table\.

+   1. To sort the table, use the column heading\.

+   1. To filter by resource, choose the resource ID and then choose **Add to search**\.

+   1. To filter by metric, choose the metric name and then choose **Add to search**\.

+1. \(Optional\) To add this graph to a CloudWatch dashboard, choose **Actions**, **Add to dashboard**\.